 Plan your visit

 Within its Roundhouse exhibition space, the DuSable presents a signature black silhouette installation from Kara Walker as part of Toward Common Cause.
-The work was originally commissioned by and shown at the nearby Renaissance Society in 1997.

 In 1961, with a few dedicated colleagues and a dream, the artist/educator/writer/activist Margaret Taylor Burroughs established our nation’s first independent museum celebrating Black culture.
 The Ebony Museum of Negro History and Art was inaugurated that very year in the Burroughs’ home on Chicago’s iconic South Side.
 Burroughs was proud that the Museum was “the only one that grew out of the indigenous Black community.”